Disclosure/ Privacy Policy

 Our website may contain links to other websites of interest.
 However, once you have used these links to leave our site, you should note that we do not have any control over that other website.
 Therefore, we cannot be responsible for the protection and privacy of any information you provide while visiting other sites, and such sites are not governed by this privacy statement.
 You should exercise caution and look at the privacy statement applicable to the website you visit.

-We will not sell, distribute, or lease your personal information to third parties unless we have your permission or are required by law to do so.
+We will not distribute or lease your personal information to third parties unless we have your permission or are required by law to do so.
 We may use your personal information to send you promotional information about third parties which we think you may find interesting.
 You may opt out of emails by clicking the UNSUBSCRIBE link in the email.

 California Privacy Notice